HossamElrawy/Product-preview-card-component/README.md

 ## Customization

 You can customize the card's appearance by modifying the styles in the `style.css` file.
 You can change the colors, font sizes, or layout to fit your needs.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-If you have any questions or feedback, feel free to reach out!